Alfresco/docs-activiti-enterprise/docs/modeling/connectors/ootb/README.md

 	**Note**: Details of the actions are described for each OOTB connector in their respective 	pages.

 4. Assign the input and output parameters for the connector to [process variables](../../processes/variables.md) within the process definition.
-If the names are identical this matching is done automatically.
 5. Name the service task and complete your process definition model.
 6. Save the process definition.

 ## Deploying OOTB connectors
 The location of the images for OOTB connectors are predefined within the Administrator Application.
-When [deploying an application](../../../administrator/deploy/README.md) select the relevant connector(s) from the dropdown menu and set the connector variables as appropriate for your deployment.
-Details of the connector variables are described for each OOTB connector in their respective pages.
+When [deploying an application](../../../administrator/deploy/README.md) any OOTB connectors are already selected and the default configuration parameters are populated.
+New configuration parameters can be added or existing ones overridden.